 The performances here depict Thailand's arts and cultural heritage and are specifically designed to entertain foreign tourists.
 They present an idealised vision of ancient Siam using hi-tech special effects, thus creating a realistic and awe-inspiring experience.

-Booking your tours from this page would not only put a little extra cash in my pocket but you'd also be helping me maintain this website so that I might continue giving you a lot more Thailand travel information.
+Booking your shows here (at no extra cost to you) will not only allow me to earn a small commission but you'd be helping me maintain this blog so that I can continue giving you more Thailand travel info.

 Accompanying the indoor show is a set menu and if the standard of the